-Session title Formulating intended learning outcomes (ILOs) Session ref. no. 7 Session day/ suggested time Day Two/ 13.00 -13.45 Length of session 45 minutes Session summary In this session, we drill down to what we want our learners to know and be able to do.
+Session title Formulating intended learning outcomes (ILOs) Session ref. no. 7 Session day/ Day Two/ 13.00 -13.45 suggested time Length of session 45 minutes In this session, we drill down to what we want our learners to know and be Session summary able to do.
 You may have come across the use of taxonomies as a way to formulate the wording of ILOs, notably the work of Bloom et al. (1956) and Anderson and Krathwohl (2001).
 These taxonomies are a useful guide in helping us arrive at fit-for-purpose learning outcomes.
-Assessment for Learning (session 8) Links to establish Assessment for Learning (session 8) Visual aids and equipment PowerPoint projector, screen and laptop Resources (on the day) PPT ToT Day 2.pptx: PowerPoint slides Guidance to Verbally present the session summary above to set the scene It is imposed.
-Guidance to facilitating learning activities Verbally present the session summary above to set the scene.
-It is important that these points are shared with participants at the start of the session.
-Why set intended learning outcomes?
+Links to establish Assessment for Learning (session 8) Visual aids and PowerPoint projector, screen and laptop equipment Resources PPT ToT Day 2.pptx: PowerPoint slides (on the day) Guidance to Verbally present the session summary above to set the scene.
+It is important facilitating learning that these points are shared with participants at the start of the session. activities Why set intended learning outcomes?
 (10-15 mins) Display the slide (PPT ToT Day 2 - slide 10) and allow around 10 minutes for the task.
 Spend no more than 5 minutes for feedback from the group.
 Key points to draw out are: without learning outcomes it is difficult for learners to know what they are supposed to be learning; they enable good assessment development, they encourage reflection and good workshop design and development.
 Mini presentation: Setting good enough ILOs (5-10 mins) Display slide (PPT ToT Day 2 - slide 11) and talk it through, you may want to elicit a few more examples from the group before moving on to display the next slide (PPT ToT Day 2 - slide 12) The trainer can then explain the following in their own words: We need to think about the learning as what we want the participant or learner to do.
-As we want the learners to do things, then it makes sense for the outcomes to be specified in terms of verbs .
+As we want the learners to do things, then it makes sense for the outcomes to be specified in terms of verbs.
 In considering the verbs to describe learning outcomes, we can refer to the work on levels and the different levels of learning.
 We will probably want to mix the levels of learning required having some lower level outcomes that deal with the basic facts, as well as having higher levels that require the learners to deal with new situations.
 Invite any questions around what participants have seen on the last two slides.
-Refer participants to the table entitled 'Useful verbs for outcome-level statements' in the handbook which outlines some useful verbs for outcome-level statements, including alternatives to passive verbs such as understand, know, learn, and be aware of.
+Refer participants to the table entitled 'Useful verbs for outcome-level statements' in the handbook which outlines some useful verbs for outcomelevel statements, including alternatives to passive verbs such as understand, know, learn, and be aware of.